edfine/python301/README.md

 - Events and Streams (FP2e Chapter 21)

-Packaging and Virtual Environments (I think I have a resource for this, so let's skip this for now)
+Packaging and Virtual Environments (Skip this for now) (reuse lessons from productionalizing notebooks packaging.ipynb)
     - Setuptools
     - PyPi
     - PipEnv